hep-mirrors/sherpa/Manual/source/manual/parameters/beam.rst

     Q^2_{max,kin} = \frac{(m_e x)^2}{1-x} + E_e^2 (1-x) \theta^2_{max}

-  with :math:`m_e` is the electron mass, :math:`E_e` the electron energy, :math:`x` the energy fraction that the photon carries and :math:`\theta_{max}` the maximum electron deflection angle, see below.
+  with :math:`m_e` the electron mass, :math:`E_e` the electron energy, :math:`x` the energy fraction that the photon carries and :math:`\theta_{max}` the maximum electron deflection angle, see below.

 :option:`ThetaMax`
-  Parameter of the EPA spectrum of an electron beam, c.f. :cite:`Frixione:1993yw`.
+  Parameter of the EPA spectrum of an electron beam, cf. :cite:`Frixione:1993yw`.
   Describes the maximum angle of the electron deflection, which translates to the maximum virtuality in the photon spectrum.
 It defaults to ``0.3``.